gmacario/gmacario.github.io/_posts/2015-03-28-workshop-arduino-pro.md

 Plug YUN, wait for the blue WLAN LED to blink

-Press the "WiFi" button for 30 seconds to restore factory image and settings
+Press the "WiFi" button for 30 seconds to restore factory image and settings.

+Console log:

 ```
 U-Boot 1.1.4-g15f12ddd-dirty (Oct 14 2014 - 16:01:08)